 Do you do a lot of walking?
-I’m worried that my child gets too tired.
+I’m worried that my child will get too tired.

 As CEGEP and university students in biology, environment, teaching or related fields, our camp counsellors are passionate about the mountain and have a solid background working with children.
-They receive thorough training covering childhood needs, security, first aid, as well as the natural and historical heritage of Mount Royal.
+They receive a thorough training covering children's needs, security, first aid, as well as the natural and historical heritage of Mount Royal.

 The day camp organized by Les amis de la montagne is certified by the Association des camps du Québec

 My two children are registered for camp, but one will be based out of Smith House whereas the other will be at the Beaver Lake Pavilion.
 How can I simplify their arrival and departure?

 If you plan on using our daycare service in the morning and afternoon, the arrival and departure of kids of all ages will take place at Smith House.